digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 If Canton starts and shows the command prompt of the console, then the configuration was parsed successfully.

-The command line option ``--manual-start`` will ensure that the node is not started automatically, as we first need to migrate the database.
+The command line option ``--manual-start`` prevents the node from starting up automatically, as we first need to migrate the database.

 .. _migrating_the_database: